Table of contents

 - Staticgen.comOpens in a new window provides an overview of all static site generators.

-- Gatsby.js is a React-based static site generator with a Kentico Cloud source plugin.
+- Gatsby.jsOpens in a new window is a React-based static site generator with a Kentico Kontent source pluginOpens in a new window.

-- Nuxt.js works as a Vue-based static site generator and has a Kentico Cloud module.
+- Nuxt.jsOpens in a new window works as a Vue-based static site generator and has a Kentico Kontent moduleOpens in a new window.

 For more resources on using Kentico Kontent with static sites, see